Sending Emails from your Organization's Own Email Address by Setting Up Your DNS Records

 Optional: Reply-To Email Address

-6. Switch back to the matching module browser tab.
+6. Switch back to Double the Donation browser tab.
 For the same record, copy the value in the Value Should Be column.
 Back in your DNS browser window, to paste into the corresponding field in your DNS provider account.

-7. Complete these steps for all three CNAME records in the matching module, then save your changes in your DNS provider account.
+7. Complete these steps for all three CNAME records in your Double the Donation account, then save your changes in your DNS provider account.
 Here's what the table will look like once all three CNAME records have validated:

-Stay logged in to your DNS provider and the matching module for the next set of instructions.
+Stay logged in to your DNS provider and Double the Donation account for the next set of instructions.

 If your DNS records are set up correctly, you'll see a Valid message letting you know your email-sending domain is verified.
-Please be aware that it can take up to 24-48 hours for changes made with your DNS provider to be reflected in the matching module.
+Please be aware that it can take up to 24-48 hours for changes made with your DNS provider to be reflected in your Double the Donation account.

 General DMARC Setup Process